cardano-foundation/CIPs/CIP-0035/README.md

 License: CC-BY-4.0
 ---

-# Evolution of Plutus Core in the Cardano ledger
+# Changes to Plutus Core

 ## Abstract

-This CIP proposes a process for proposing changes to Plutus Core, its builtins, and its interface to the Cardano ledger.
+This CIP specifies a process for proposing changes to Plutus Core, its builtins, and its interface to the Cardano ledger.
+It gives a taxonomy of typical changes, and explains how these changes may be made, which in some cases requires a CIP.
+It introduces the 'Plutus' CIP category for tracking these.

 ## Motivation